weleoka/kaica_dun/README.md

 This is the logical model for the the application object oriented design (not necessarily 100% up to date).
 ![ . . . ](model_uml_app.png)

-### Logical Database Design
-The primary keys of tables are created by the database server.
-This means that the annotation `@GeneratedValue(strategy = GenerationType.IDENTITY)` is used.
-There are significant drawback to this method as it can be substantially slower due to Hibernate not knowing which is the next PK value before the INSERT is made.

 #### Entities mappings
 ```xml
 <mapping class="kaica_dun_system.User"/>